mgriley/diva/docs/users_guide.rst

 User's Guide
 *************

-If you are restless, you can see the `demo server <https://fizznow.com>`_ and the Jumbo Example section.
+If you are restless, you can scroll down to the Jumbo Example section.
 Otherwise, here are the instructions:

 Setup
 ============